winksaville/zedboard-hello-world/README.md

 Zedboard hello world
 ====================

+Issue: I cloned this repo and then "made all" but it looks like the "Write Project TCL.." didn't save the software, so I have to look at seeing how to preserve the software.

 Here is a way to use git with Vivado.
 The project is a Zedboard Hello World project with no content in the
 PL (Programmable logic) and only a trivial Hello World